student standing at podium

 of students felt clarity and direction in their job search.

-of students felt alone in their job search.
+of students felt supported in their job search.

 “This group coaching experience equipped me with proactive career-building strategies I’ll apply at every stage of my legal journey in Canada, including networking with purpose and articulating my value."